oasis-tcs/openc2-jadn/jadn-v2.0.md

 ### 3.1.2 Functional Metadata

-If Metadata is present in a Schema instance it must include the package field; all other fields are optional.
-The following fields affect schema processing:
+These Metadata fields affect schema processing and data validation:

 * **package:** A namespace [[IRI](#iri)] that unambiguously identifies this Schema instance and allows type definitions in this package to be unambiguously referenced from other packages.
 This is an identifier but not necessarily a resource locator.
+If Metadata is present in a Schema instance it must include the package field; all other fields are optional.

 * **version:** Incremental version of this package, a string that compares lexicographically higher than previous iterations.
 The package namespace uniquely identifies both subject and published version